Click to view larger

 Blue Gold

 Water, in my opinion, is our most valuable resource.
-When walking about town, I like seeing the blue spray-painted signs near the gutters, “No dumping, drains to river.”
-It makes me sad that as a society we need these reminders about dumping toxins into our water system.
+When walking about town, I see the blue spray-painted signs near the gutters, “No dumping, drains to river.”
+It concerns me that as a society we need these reminders about dumping toxins into our water system.
 I see water as a very feminine way of flowing through nature.
-I like to think that the dark silver beads from the 1920’s are from a flappers dress mixed in with the blue glass beads are off of a flappers gown… The beads are like a waterfall, frozen in time, bubbling up, from blue to black to white to gold, like the rainbows created by sunshine on polluted rivers.
-The river of her spine is a map of Northgate Canyon on the North Platte River.
-The purple glass from the prairies I so frequently meander.
+Sensuous at times, yet strong and capable of changing landscapes.
+I like to think that the dark silver beads from the 1920’s are from a flappers dress, a lady set on change.
+The beads are like a waterfall, frozen in time, bubbling up, from blue to black to white to gold…reminiscent of rainbows created by sunshine as well as polluted rivers.
+The river of her spine is modeled after a map of Northgate Canyon in Wyoming, a nod to my first stretch of whitewater rafting.
+The purple glass from the prairies I so frequently meander also have a rainbow sheen to them due to the chemical reaction with the soil after being outside for over 100 years.

 © 2016 Jodie Atherton